krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2022.10.25    - version 2.8.7 =
+* Fix           - The shipping phone number should now be saved to the subscription.
+* Fix           - Fixed an undefined index when trying to create or update the session.
+* Enhancement   - You can now use the 'kco_locale' filter to change the Klarna locale.
+* Enhancement   - Added support for PHP 8.

 = 2022.09.21    - version 2.8.6 =
 * Fix           - Fixed an issue where WooCommerce reported about shipping changes happening despite no changes which prevented the customer from finalizing the purchase.
 * Fix           - Fixed undefined index and variable.